gini/gini-mobile-android/health-sdk/sdk/src/doc/source/customization.rst

 .. note::

-    If you overridde the ``GiniPaymentTheme``, the theme colors you set there override the color palette customization.
+    If you override the ``GiniPaymentTheme``, the theme colors you set there override the color palette customization.

 Find the names of the color resources in the color palette (you can also view it in Figma `here
 <https://www.figma.com/design/8faTydWOqA1td2uUPBQPPa/Android-Gini-Health-SDK-5.0-UI-Customisation?node-id=8502-357&t=a2nGT46mNSzeqjZ8-4>`_):